-Ok, let me start by talking about the elephant in the room for the 2020 Birds of the Swedish Winter tour!
-On this holiday, the golden eagles did not visit us, even though they were in the area.
+Ok, let me start by talking about the elephant in the room for the 2020 Birds of the Swedish Winter trip!
+On this tour, the golden eagles did not visit us, even though they were in the area.
 There could be a few reasons why this may have happened.
 We know that one of the male area eagles had gone missing & we believe it may have sadly died.
 We are patiently waiting to see when another young male eagle takes over its territory.
 Also, the weather could be some of the reason too, by not being cold enough.
 The temperature was above zero for a lot of the time, which is too warm for some of the eagles that live in this area to be hungry to come in & feed.
 There are around five different golden eagle nest sites within this territory.
-With so many potential eagles to visit, it was extraordinary not to see any at all here on this holiday.
+With so many potential eagles to visit, it was extraordinary not to see any at all here on this tour.
 Sadly, the eagle not showing up has happened only once before around 8-9 years ago during the 35 years Conny has been monitoring & watching the eagles, so it’s uncommon for this to have occurred.

 NaturesLens plan this tour for when the eagles are the most likely to come down to the hides which are early March.